 1. Upload Images Outside of the Dashboard

-Instead of using the WordPress dashboard, consider uploading images directly to your website using an external FTP client.
+Instead of using the WordPress dashboardIn WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More, consider uploading images directly to your website using an external FTP client.
 An FTP client is a program or app that connects your computer to your site’s server.
 Using the FTP client’s interface, you can transfer files between these two devices.

 Remember to avoid uploading the same images using the Gutenberg editor.
 If you’ve already uploaded an image using an FTP client, you can simply link to it from the Gutenberg editor.
 Uploading the image a second time in the Gutenberg editor will only force WordPress to generate copies of it.